ayarvind/nofee/readme.md

-# Nofy - Notification Infrastructure
+# Nofee - Notification Infrastructure

 This project provides a robust, scalable notification system designed to handle large volumes of notifications across multiple channels, such as Slack, Email (Brevo), and WhatsApp.
 It includes key features such as  queuing, scheduling, and retry mechanisms to manage traffic surges and maintain high availability.